Hege Academic Commons

 Library and Learning Technologies

-Library and Learning Technologies supports two unique and aligned learning spaces promoting collaboration, creation, and innovation within the Commons:
+Library and Learning Technologies supports two unique and aligned learning spaces promoting collaboration, creation, and innovation within the Hege Academic Commons:

-• The Teaching, Learning, and Research Collaboratory on the second level of the Commons is comprised of two adjoining spaces, the IDEA Incubator and the Experimental Classroom, which may be opened up to create one larger learning space.
-The mission of this unique space centers on partnering and collaboration for the advancement of innovations in teaching and learning among faculty, learning designers, librarians, and other campus partners.
+• The Teaching, Learning, and Research Collaboratory on the second level of the Commons comprises two adjoining spaces, the IDEA Incubator and the Experimental Classroom, which may be opened up to create one larger learning space.
+The mission of this unique space centers on partnering and collaboration for the advancement of innovations in teaching and learning among teaching faculty, librarians, and other campus partners.

 Quaker and Special Collections